-Search engine optimization and social media “best practices” are constantly changing, and it can feel almost impossible to drill down what strategies to implement and which ones to toss down the drain.
+You may be wondering — does social media impact SEO?
+Search engine optimization and social media “best practices” are constantly changing.
+So, it can feel almost impossible to drill down what strategies to implement and which ones to toss down the drain.

 That’s why we’ve narrowed down some of the most efficient and most profitable tips of 2019 to effectively boost your brand and maybe even increase your rankings.

 Neil Battle broke it down here when he stated, “…the authority of a social account doesn’t impact search rank, however, links published on social media could be marked as credible back-links and thus influence a page’s rank.”

 It’s also a fact that “…social profiles influence the content of your search results.”